United Church of Ludlow Votes to Become Open and Affirming

 The process of becoming an ONA congregation is organic.
 The process grows in welcome and hospitality and will be an ongoing one.
 Like much in faith, we learn together as we listen and evolve as Christians.
 Jesus Christ is the head of the church and remains an example of unconditional love and extravagant welcome.

-The Road to the Open and Affirming Vote at the United Church of Ludlow
+The Road to the Open and Affirming Vote

 In 2009 this congregation voted to allow the pastor to perform Civil Unions.
 We have always declared ourselves to be a welcoming congregation that serves all.